Zhongkai Xue

 Introduction

-👋 I am a first-year PhD student at the Institute of Automation, Chinese Academy of Sciences (CASIA), supervised by Prof. Liang Wang.
-Previously, I obtained my bachelor's degree from The Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen), where I worked with Prof. Tianshu Yu and Xinjian Zhao, and interned at ByteDance.
+I am currently pursuing my PhD in Computer Science at the Institute of Automation, Chinese Academy of Sciences (CASIA), supervised by Prof. Liang Wang.
+Previously, I have been fortunate to learn from Prof. Rex Ying and Prof. Tianshu Yu.

 Education